 May is Asian American and Pacific Islander Heritage Month in the U.S., which recognizes the contributions people of Asian, South Asian and Pacific Islander descent have made in American culture.
-During a year in which Asian Americans have faced a rise in discrimination and hate crimes, it feels especially important to highlight and celebrate the positive impact that so many diverse global cultures have made on the current state of creativity not just here, but all around the world.
-The fashion industry in particular has been enriched by countless Asian designers, from innovators like Issey Miyake and Junya Watanabe to up-and-comers like Supriya Lele and Abacaxi’s Sheena Sood, all of whom incorporate elements of their heritage into their designs in different ways.
-Here, some of our favorite Asian, South Asian, and Pacific Islander-owned brands from around the world to know and shop—now, and always.
+During a year in which Asian Americans have faced a rise in discrimination and hate crimes, it feels especially important to highlight and celebrate the positive impact that so many diverse global cultures have made on creative industries—not just here, but all around the world.
+The fashion industry in particular has been enriched by countless Asian designers, from innovators like Issey Miyake and Comme des Garçons’ Rei Kawakubo, to up-and-comers like Commission and Terrence Zhou, all of whom incorporate elements of their heritage into their designs in different ways.
+Here, a primer on some of our favorite Asian, South Asian, and Pacific Islander-owned brands from around the world to know and shop—now, and always.

 This New York-based brand was established in 2018 by Huy Luong, Dylan Cao, and Jin Kay, all of whom draw inspiration from the ways their Asian mothers dressed in the late 80s and early 90s.

 British-Indian designer Supriya Lele’s slinky, modern designs made her a finalist for the 2020 LVMH Prize, and landed her on the short list for this year’s Vogue Fashion Fund.

-Minju Kim, Korean designer and winner of Netflix’s first season of Next in Fashion 2020, predominantly designs vibrant and mood lifting womenswear.
+Minju Kim, Korean designer and winner of Netflix’s first season of Next in Fashion, designs easy, mood-lifting womenswear that’s perfect for parties.

 Issey Miyake’s signature pleating technique has inspired countless other designers since its inception in the early 1990s.
 Miyake passed away in 2022, but the brand is still going strong (and vintage Pleats Please pieces are treasured by collectors).

 Yuhan Wang’s ethereal, artistic pieces are inspired by traditional Chinese ideas of femininity.
 But they’re never too sweet—even her floral cocktail dresses feel fabulously subversive and modern.

 New York-based designer Peter Do immigrated from Vietnam to the US when he was 14.
-After working at Celine and Derek Lam, he started his own brand with a collective of friends that focuses on tailoring and construction.
+After working at Celine and Derek Lam, he started his own brand with a collective of friends that focuses on precise tailoring and construction.
 Peter Do has also recently been named the new creative director of Helmut Lang.